kube-burner/kube-burner/docs/development/ci/pullrequest.md

 ### Report Results

-The "report_results" performs the following steps:
+The "report_results" job performs the following steps:

 1. Checks out the code.
 1. Downloads the Kubernetes and OpenShift test results artifacts.